2011 Cole Clark Fat Lady FL2AC

 Block position markers

-The seller told me that he had bought it brand new, but there were a few mysteries surrounding this guitar.
+The seller told me that he had bought it brand new, but there were a few mysteries / inconsistencies surrounding this guitar.
 For one thing the shop told him they had done a fret dress.
-Not sure why you'd do that with a new guitar.
+Why would you do that with a new guitar?
 Also the seller told me that when he contacted Cole Clark to find out more about it they had told him that this serial number should have been sunburst, not black.
+In late August 2025 I discovered that to be correct.
+The rear of the neck had some damage due to a guitar stand so I decided to try to smooth it off because it was annoying.
+After a bit of sanding I found the varnish / paint on the neck to be quite flaky, to the point where I could scratch it off with my thumb nail.
+I got carried away and there it was, sunburst paint job underneath the black!
+Quite a mystery.

 Two way pickup system to blend the piezo (bridge) with the face sensor